 The lower Dolpo area is a Restricted but isolated paradise and area of Nepal.
 The mountains are gray hills and dry alpine grazing deserts.
 During the day there is a lot of wind and dust, and greenery can be seen.
 Therefore, this trek is Isolated from other treks.

-Nepal Wilderness trekking is a Reliable trekking agency in Nepal, that leads Lower Dolpo trek expert team, we are sure, that you will have Qualities time with our experienced guide and porters, the guide is Knowledgeable and responsible, the Local guide was born in the same area known every corner of trekking trails, history, people, cultures of the Dolpa region.
+Nepal Wilderness Trekking is a Reliable trekking agency in Nepal, that leads the Lower Dolpo trek expert team, we are sure, that you will have Quality time with our experienced guide and porters, the guide is Knowledgeable and responsible, the Local guide was born in the same area known every corner of trekking trails, history, people, cultures of the Dolpa region.

 The Lower Dolpo trek is a stunning trekking destination in the Dolpo region of western Nepal that offers a unique cultural and wilderness experience.
 Some of the main highlights of the Lower Dolpo trek include: